MechanicalDragon0687/BAX/README.md

 ### Why would I use this?

 I honestly have no idea.
 Do I really have to tell you what you can and can't do?
+Just give it a shot - if you like it, keep it.
+Don't like it - remove it

 #### Other notes:

-Due to how Horizon works, if you reboot from AGB_FIRM (GBA Virtual Console) the save game **will not** be saved until you reboot back into it again.
+Due to how Horizon/NATIVE_FIRM works, if you reboot from AGB_FIRM (GBA Virtual Console) the save game **will not** be saved until you reboot back into it again.

 BAX performs no GPU initialization, only register tweaks and assumes the GPU has already been initialized by the time it boots.
 Any B9S-compatible loaders _should_ do this, given the proper bit is set in the FIRM (it certainly is in BAX), but I can not realistically provide support for every existing loader out there.